DragonQuest: Combat

-Another DQ feature is a three-tiered combat range system: Ranged, Melee, and Close Combat.
+Another DragonQuest feature is a three-tiered combat range system: Ranged, Melee, and Close Combat.
 Ranged Combat typically involves bows, slings, and thrown knives, while Melee is swords, spears, maces and most other weapons.
-Close Combat in DQ is wrestling on the ground with knives, fists, rocks, etc. DQ allows a party of adventurers to be surrounded and ultimately overwhelmed by large numbers of peasants, who rather than attacking singly and being cut to ribbons, will instead seek to surround and leap into Close Combat to subdue and pin down Player Characters.
+Close Combat in DragonQuest is wrestling on the ground with knives, fists, rocks, etc. DragonQuest allows a party of adventurers to be surrounded and ultimately overwhelmed by large numbers of peasants, who rather than attacking singly and being cut to ribbons, will instead seek to surround and leap into Close Combat to subdue and pin down Player Characters.
 Some weapons, such as daggers, can be used at all ranges, but most cannot and are useless when the character is being shot with bows or engaged in Close Combat.

 DragonQuest combat falls midway in complexity between D&D and systems such as Runequest or HârnMaster.
 It can take several hours to resolve battles.
 Tactics, choice of weapon, and use of spells are keys to victory.
-A feature of DQ is that novice characters and mighty adventurers have nearly the same ability to absorb damage—i.e. they can both be killed fairly easily (unlike D&D in which high-level characters can take remarkable amounts of damage without dying, but similar to Runequest where character hit points are mostly static).
+A feature of DragonQuest is that novice characters and mighty adventurers have nearly the same ability to absorb damage—i.e. they can both be killed fairly easily (unlike D&D in which high-level characters can take remarkable amounts of damage without dying, but similar to Runequest where character hit points are mostly static).
 This requires parties to have a balance of fighting and magic skills, since a party cannot be centered on a single nigh-invulnerable figure (a "Conan the Barbarian" type).

 Experience

-An experience points system is utilized that enables characters to increase their skill levels in spells and vocations, making their characters more formidable.
+The experience points system enables characters to increase their skill levels in spells and vocation.
 Experience is used to 'purchase' new and improved abilities, rather than conferring a blanket increase in character skills as in D&D.

 As characters grow in skills and proficiency, the cost to raise to higher skill levels increases greatly, but the amount of base experience points awarded at the successful completion of an adventure increases as well.
 In addition, the Dungeon Master may award characters bonus experience points for valiant, clever or outstanding performance during gameplay.

 Publication history

 Through the 1970s, SPI was a board wargame publisher.
 With the sudden popularity of Dungeons & Dragons in the mid-1970s, SPI decided to enter the role-playing game market with a product called Dragonslayer, but changed the title to avoid a conflict with Walt Disney Pictures' 1981 movie of the same name.
-(In 1981, SPI did publish a product called Dragonslayer, a board game that was a licensed tie-in with the movie.)
+In 1981, SPI published the Dragonslayer board game, that was a licensed tie-in with the movie.

 DragonQuest the role-playing game, published in 1980, was a boxed set of three softcover books designed by Eric Goldberg, David James Ritchie and Edward J. Woods, with interior artwork by John Garcia, and cover art by Jim Sherman.

 In 1982, SPI published a second edition of DragonQuest in which the three books were consolidated into one book, which was published in conjunction with Bantam Books, shortly before SPI was unexpectedly taken over by TSR.